Best Massage Chairs for Office Workers

 Desk work creates a specific tension pattern: tight neck and upper trapezius from screen posture, mid-back tension from slouching, and lower back compression from sitting for hours.
 The right massage chair for an office worker needs to address all three regions, with precise enough roller control to work the cervical spine without being too aggressive for a daily 20-minute session.

 Updated May 2026.
 All six picks are SL-track chairs with confirmed neck and upper back coverage.
-Prices range from $1,899 to $9,999.
+Prices span the entry through premium tiers.

 What matters for desk worker tension